johanek/old-blog/source/_posts/2013-09-20-monitorama-roundup-part-1.markdown

 - **Everyone loves airplane stories.** I heard at least five, three of which ended in crashes.

+The videos are turning up online, I'll put a direct link in all the presentations once they're all up [https://vimeo.com/monitorama/videos](https://vimeo.com/monitorama/videos)

 The first day had a single speaker track, here is my personal summary and interpretation of all the talks: